RichardDimon/AutomatedSiteOptimisation/README.md

 2).
 Run OgmSFS analysis (a modified OptGenMix analysis using the site frequency spectrum to optimise site combination given site and individual parameters identified by the alleleproportion script)

+Note:
+The OgmSFS analyses require multiple cores and need the server to run The current script limtis sites to 5 individuals per site, removing any sites with less than 5 individuals.
+This can be altered in the script, but it's recommended relatively equal samples per site are used.

 Things you can customise using the RRSpeciesParameters.csv spreadsheet (example attached)